aws-amplify/amplify-ui/.changeset/tasty-tables-walk.md

 '@aws-amplify/ui-react': patch
 ---

-Added a translatable text for React on the Force new password change
+Added a translatable text for errors on the Force new password page